danfuzz/lactoserv/doc/configuration/2-common-configuration.md

 These units are always each a real-world unit of some sort (as described above).

-* `flowRate` &mdash; The rate of token flow once any burst capacity is exhausted.
+* `flowRate` &mdash; The rate of token flow once any burst capacity is exhausted, _and_ the rate at which burst capacity is built up.
 The rate must be positive.
 * `initialBurst` &mdash; Optional starting amount of available token "burst" before rate limiting takes effect.
 Minimum value `0`, and must be no larger than `maxBurst`.
 Defaults to `maxBurst`.